 1. We only rest the dough twice

-2. No folding involved
+2. No folding and laminating butter is involved

 3. You don’t have to chill the dough overnight, though you can if you want to